 - Mung bean sprouts do not require any exposure to light.
 The sprouts will be ready in 2-5 days.

 - After harvesting, refrigerate any extra sprouts to keep them fresh.

-How to Store Bean Sprouts
+How to Store Mung Bean Sprouts

 It’s always best to eat the freshest bean sprouts possible, but they will keep for up to five days in the fridge.
 To prepare the sprouts for storage, give them a good rinse and dry them off.
-Afterwards, wrap them in paper towel, place in a zip-lock bag and refrigerate.
+Afterwards, wrap them in a paper towel, place in a zip-lock bag and refrigerate.
 Another way is to place the bean sprouts in a bowl of cold water, then add in a few slices of fresh lemon, and refrigerate.